rcsweeny22/Sweeny-Data-Science-Portfolio/README.md

 - For this project I wanted to create an interractive app where users could engage with my code in a fun way!
 This is a great app for children and those interested in wildlife because it compares different species, sizes, and island of penguins.
 - I coded select boxes so users could filter penguins by island and also sliders so users could enagage with the bill and flipper length of the different penguin species.

+### 	:bulb: Relationship:
+- In order to understand the importance of Unsupervised and Supervised Machine Learning practices, this project gave me the opportunity to create an Exploratory Data Analysis.
+While analyzing data is fun, there are a lot of steps beforehand that are necessary if one wants to manipulate and investigate data through an EDA.
+This project allowed me to have a better appreciation for the preprocessing steps while also exposing me to the basics of creating an app.
+I was able to use this Streamlit app knowledge more in my third and fourth projects.

 ## Project 2- Tidy Data Project: Jump Back to the 2008 Olympics! 🏊
 ### Check out my [Tidy Data Project](https://github.com/rcsweeny22/Sweeny-Data-Science-Portfolio/tree/main/TidyData-Project)!